PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-09 17:58:52
+Last updated: 2024-04-09 17:59:28
-Random Quote: Man cannot tame what God wishes to be wild. - Jacob Snell
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby